frePPLe/frepple/doc/command-reference.rst

 Optionally, a email can be sent out upon failure or success of the execution.

+The start time of a scheduled task is saved in the database with a fixed UTC offset.
+As a consequence, planners living in countries where daylight saving time (DST) applies will notice a one-hour difference for the scheduled task start depending on whether DST is active or not.

 .. tabs::

    .. tab:: Execution screen